 Can you convert a glasses prescription to a contact lens prescription?
 The answer is not directly, but it can be approximated with a vertex conversion formula.

-Read on to know the main differences between the two types of eyewear, and find out how to get the right contact lens prescriptions for various refractive errors.
+But if you’re a first time wearer or just want to learn more about how it works - read on to know the main differences between the two types of eyewear, and how to get the right contact lens prescriptions for various refractive errors.

 Though eyeglass and contact lens prescriptions look similar to one another, there are a lot of differences between the two, which can lead to variances in visual acuity depending on the refractive error you have.
 Remember: eyeglasses sit roughly 1 cm away from your eyes, whereas contacts are placed directly on your eyes.
 This distinction is so important because the perceived power of your lens will depend on how near or far the lens is from your eye.